VaxThrash/Project-Don-t-Fall/README.md

 1. Go here : https://www.mediafire.com/file/td7uker6uanlci2/Test_0.6.1.zip/file
 2. Download
 3. Unzip/Open the directory and launch "**Project : Don't Fall.exe**"
-4. (Optional) Let a comment if you like or not / Repport a bug
+4. (Optional) Let a comment if you like / Repport a bug

 # Bugs/To Do
 ## Bugs :